onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "To attain knowledge, add things everyday.
 To attain wisdom, remove things every day." - [Lao Tzu](https://www.goodreads.com/quotes/30297-to-attain-knowledge-add-things-everyday-to-attain-wisdom-remove)

+> "To develop the skill of introspection and correct thinking is to learn — in the first place — what you have to disregard.
+The ineffectiveness of natural thinking comes from being overwhelmed by an infinity of possibilities and facts.
+In order to go on, you have to know what to leave out; this is the essence of effective thinking." - [Kurt Gödel](https://medium.com/catalyzingcoherence/a-meditation-on-diversity-equality-and-humanity-48008cd197a#:~:text=To%20develop%20the,of%20effective%20thinking.)

+> "Things which matter most must never be at the mercy of things which matter least." - [Johann Wolfgang von Goethe](https://www.goodreads.com/quotes/2326-things-which-matter-most-must-never-be-at-the-mercy)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Top10 lists
 ██████████████████████████████████████████████████████████████████